Service Matters

 - Constitutional Provisions

-- Article 309: Empowers Parliament and State Legislatures to regulate the recruitment and conditions of service of public servants.
+- Article 309: Empowers the President and State Legislatures to regulate the recruitment and conditions of service of public servants.

-- Article 311: Provides protection to civil servants against dismissal, removal, or reduction in rank without a proper inquiry.
+- Article 311: Protects civil servants against dismissal, removal, or reduction in rank without a proper inquiry.

-- Administrative Tribunals: Established under the Administrative Tribunals Act, 1985, they handle disputes related to service matters for central and state government employees.
+- Administrative Tribunals: Section 4 of the Administrative Tribunals Act, 1985, established Administrative Tribunals, which handle disputes related to service matters for central and state government employees.

-- Central Administrative Tribunal (CAT): Deals with service disputes of employees under the Central Government or its authorities.
+- Central Administrative Tribunal (CAT): Handles service disputes and recruitment complaints of employees under the central government or its authorities.

-- Service Rules: Central Civil Services (CCS) Rules are applicable to central government employees.
+- Service Rules: Central Civil Services (CCS) Rules apply to central government employees.
 State-specific service rules govern state employees.
 Special rules apply to statutory bodies and public sector undertakings.

 Common Issues in Service Matters